jrd261/exp-docs/_pages/developers/tutorials/usingfeeds.md

 ```

 As you can see the `exp.getFeed` will get the `FEED` Object according to a `UUID` that we receive from the `config` object.
-Then the `getData` function can be called to receive the json data feed from the `EXP platform`.
+Then the `getData` function can be called to receive the json data from the `EXP platform`.
+These methods are `async` and work with the promise objects.

 ## End Result
 To get the Angular HTML App running in EXP you have to preform a couple of steps: